rclone/rclone/docs/content/drive.md

 ### Deleting files ###

-By default rclone will delete files permanently when requested.
-If sending them to the trash is required instead then use the `--drive-use-trash` flag.
+By default rclone will send all files to the trash when deleting files.
+If deleting them permanently is required then use the `--drive-use-trash=false` flag, or set the equivalent environment variable.

 ### Emptying trash ###